A Building Permit legally authorizes you to start construction of a building project in accordance with approved drawings and specifications.

 Site Plan that identifies buildings and other features in relation to property boundaries

-Include the following on your site plan:
+Include the following on your site plan (sample drawings included for guidance):

 - Title, scale, north arrow and proper dimensions